-If you start selling items that aren’t exempt, you can register for VAT voluntarily.
-You must register if the total value of non-exempt goods and services goes over the VAT taxable turnover threshold.
+If you start selling non-exempt items, you can voluntarily register for VAT.
+You must register if the total value of non-exempt goods and services exceeds the taxable turnover threshold.

 Out of scope

-Some goods and services are outside the VAT tax system so you can’t charge or reclaim the VAT on them.
+Some goods and services are outside the VAT tax system so you cannot charge or reclaim VAT on them.
 For example, out of scope items include:

 goods or services you buy and use outside of the EU